Boris Berian: Professional

-Endorsement controversy
+Nike contract dispute

 In early 2016, Berian received an offer sheet from New Balance with terms he found agreeable.
-Berian's contract with Nike had expired on 12/31/15 but Nike retained the right to match a competitor's term sheet for 180 days.
+Berian's contract with Nike had expired on December 31, 2015, but Nike retained the right to match a competitor's term sheet for 180 days.
 Nike indicated that they would match the New Balance offer and then sued him for breach of contract when he wouldn't sign with Nike.
 Berian argued that Nike failed to match the New Balance offer; both Nike and New Balance offered him $125,000 per year for three years, but the Nike offer included large reductions if Berian failed to meet expectations, while the New Balance offer contained no such reductions.
 Nike claimed they were prepared to fully match the New Balance contract but Berian's agent, Merhawi Keflezighi, did not communicate its terms to them adequately.
 In early June 2016, Portland district judge Marco Hernandez approved Nike's request to temporarily prohibit Berian from competing in New Balance gear.
 Nike's claims that reductions were an industry standard were contradicted by several of its rivals, including Oiselle, Brooks and New Balance.
 Hernandez was expected to make his next ruling on the matter after a hearing on June 21, but decided to delay it for a week; he did not extend the injunction against Berian competing in New Balance gear, which expired, and his comments in court indicated he felt that Nike had failed to match the New Balance offer.
 Nike, which had received negative publicity as a result of the controversy, dropped the lawsuit at that point.